PrathamChoreria/Ve3_global/README.md

 ### Scalability
 Supports scaling of numerical features.
 ### Categorical Data Handling
-Encodes categorical variables into dummy variables.
+Encodes categorical variables so that they can be used in ML models if needed.

 ## File Structure
 #### analysis/views.py: Handles the file upload, data processing, and visualization.